 Beware, too, of those with very narrow heads they are likely to become snippy.
 The skin should be loose and fine to the touch, and the eyes should be deep set and show some haw, as with the Bloodhound.

 The legs should be clean at the shoulder, without any tendency to bow out : the writer prefers them wrinkled down to the feet, which should be large and clumsy-looking for the size of the puppy.

 For those of you more interested in the more modern history of basset hounds I have two books that I highly recommend.
 Margaret Walton's is a general overview of the breed written by one of the real pioneers in bassets in the United States.
 She is well respected through out the world as a basset hound expert.
 Peg Walton began breeding bassets in the 1940s, and her Lyn Mar Acres kennel provided the foundation for many of the top basset bloodlines today.
 In fact some of her bassets helped revive the breed in the United Kingdom at one time.

 BISS CH Lyn Mar Acres Ballyhoo

 Mrs. Walton's book contains many great photos of wonderful bassets from the past, and if the information is not in Peg's book, you don't need to know it.
 Peg was revered in our breed and has been sorely missed since she passed away in 2008.
 Just remember that some things may have changed somewhat since this book was published.

-Col. Robert Booth's The Official Book of the Basset Hound is a great reference.
+Col. Robert Booth's is a great reference.
 The book is very helpful if you are researching a basset pedigree as it is richly illustrated with hundreds of photos of dogs from all of the top bloodlines.
 Although the book's tracking of bassets and bloodlines ends in 1996, many of the dogs in the book show up in the best pedigrees today.